-- scenic features of the site (including but not limited to historic resources, mature trees, open spaces, and agricultural landscapes); - 9.
+- 4. Encourage a harmonious and appropriate mixture of uses and/or housing types; - 5.
+Facilitate the adequate and economic provision of streets, utilities and services; - 6.
+Promote safe and convenient travel for pedestrians, bicyclists, transit users, and motorists; - 7.
+Promote connections to adjacent properties, developments, and transportation routes; - 8.
+Preserve critical natural environmental features of the site (including but not limited to wetlands, steep slopes, floodplains, woodlands, watercourses, and karst topography) and scenic features of the site (including but not limited to historic sites, mature trees, open spaces, and agricultural landscapes); - 9.
 Encourage and provide a mechanism for arranging improvements and sites so as to preserve desirable features and to provide transitions between land uses; and - 10.
 Mitigate the problems which may be presented by specific site conditions. - B. Location.
 This zoning category is intended for use on properties: - 1.
 In the Growth Area as shown in the most recently adopted Comprehensive Plan, if the plan does not include a future land use map; or - 2.
-In locations where the appropriate land use category is designated on the future land use map (and related text) in the most recently adopted Comprehensive Plan.

-- 1. Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted and Conditional Uses Table.32 - 2.
-The Planning Commission may restrict land uses shown as permitted or conditional uses in Appendix C, Principal Permitted and Conditional Uses Table, as part of the approval of a Preliminary PND Plan.32 - 3.
-Uses shown as conditional uses (CU) for this district in Appendix C, Principal Permitted and Conditional Uses Table shall be subject to review and approval by the Board of Zoning Appeals in accordance with Section 6.3 of this Ordinance.32

-- 1. If not otherwise addressed in the Preliminary PND Plan, setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this ordinance.
+In locations where the appropriate land use category is designated on the future land use map (and related text) in the most recently adopted Comprehensive Plan. - C. Permitted Uses - 1.
+Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted and Conditional Uses Table. - 2.
+The Planning Commission may restrict land uses shown as permitted or conditional uses in Appendix C, Principal Permitted and Conditional Uses Table, as part of the approval of a Preliminary PND Plan. - 3.
+Uses shown as conditional uses (CU) for this district in Appendix C, Principal Permitted and Conditional Uses Table shall be subject to review and approval by the Board of Zoning Appeals in accordance with Section 6.3 of this Ordinance. - D. Site Development Standards - 1.
+If not otherwise addressed in the Preliminary PND Plan, setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this ordinance.
 However, setbacks and other site development standards may be modified as part of the approval of a PND zoning map amendment request, as described in this article. - 2.
 Modification of Development Standards Allowed - a.
 The Planning Commission may approve modifications of the development standards of this Ordinance and the Jefferson County Subdivision and Land Development Regulations as part of the approval of a Preliminary PND Plan. - b.
 Modification of these standards pertains only to developments associated with the Preliminary PND Plan for which the modifications are approved.